-5.3 Regular briefings will be provided to the Council's senior management to ensure that the preparation of the Local Plan helps to deliver corporate priorities.
-Key Elected Members will also be briefed regularly as appropriate.
+5.3 Regular briefings will be provided to the Council's Senior Management Team to ensure that the preparation of the Local Plan helps to deliver corporate priorities.
+Key elected Members will be briefed, as appropriate.

 Evidence Preparation

 5.4 The complex nature of the Local Plan means that external advice and evidence preparation will continue to be required at all stages of plan preparation.
 The engaging of these services will be undertaken in accordance with the Council's established procurement processes.